vitorjrodrigues/settings_LoRa_E32/README.md

+# settings_LoRa_E32

-# settings_LoRa_E32 - Comprehensive interface to setup EBYTE's LoRa Modules (E32 Series)
+This is a comprehensive interface to setup EBYTE's LoRa Modules (E32 Series).

+It is still a work in progress, developed in spare time by a novice Software Engineer.
+As such, suggestions and criticisms are welcome.

 ## Pins
 Lora Pin | Arduino Pin |